 Measure your social media marketing results.
 Track competitors and improve performance using simple dashboards.

 Try NapoleonCat free for 14 days.
 No credit card required.

-It’s obvious you should post your most important messages when the chance of achieving the biggest reach and engagement is at its highest.
-But when exactly is that?
-You can easily identify it by grouping a few pages together and investigating a longer period of time, let’s say six months (to make sure you have enough posts to draw viable conclusions).
+It’s obvious that your most important posts should go up when the chance of achieving the best reach and engagement is at its highest.
+But when is that, exactly?
+You can easily identify the best times to post by grouping a few pages together into a comparative set and investigating a longer period of time, let’s say six months (to make sure you have enough posts to draw viable conclusions).

-Sticking with the example of airlines (presented at the screen above), the sample of fans’ posts from the airlines set shows that Lufthansa has problems with customer service and many people are disappointed with waiting too long for a response.
-Knowing that other brands can start build their competitive advantage by delivering better customer care and quicker react to their clients messages and resolve their problems.
+The screenshot above showcases the posts that Facebook users added to a few major airlines’ Pages over a fixed period of time.
+It clearly points to the fact that Lufthansa has problems with customer service and many people are disappointed with waiting too long for a response.
+This knowledge could help other brands build their competitive advantage by delivering better customer care and focus on quickly responding to their customers’ messages.

-Imagine how much money you would have to pay for market research that involves questioning customers of competitive airlines who have recently used their service and were not fully satisfied.
+Imagine how much money you would have to pay for market research that involves questioning customers of competitive airlines who have recently used their services and were not fully satisfied.
+A lot.
 And this is just a very basic example of how such information can be used to improve your business strategy, not just in social media.